yashagldit/Claude-Code-History-VSCode/README.md

 ## 📝 Version History

-See [CHANGELOG.md](./claude-history-viewer/changelog.md) for detailed release notes.
+See [CHANGELOG.md](./CHANGELOG.md) for detailed release notes.

 ## 🤝 Contributing

 We welcome contributions!
-See [CONTRIBUTING.md](./claude-history-viewer/CONTRIBUTING.md) for development setup and guidelines.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for development setup and guidelines.

+## ☕ Support the Project

+If you find Claude History Viewer helpful and want to support its development, consider supporting me on Polar!
+You can choose your own amount and help maintain and improve this extension.

+**[💝 Support on Polar](https://buy.polar.sh/polar_cl_RdBqIIesUrrdeMywzxK5e6oSKjn3LSzSvALAq4CQDKp)** - Choose your own amount

+### 🎁 Supporter Benefits
+- **Repository Access**: Supporters get access to the private development repository
+- **Collaborator Status**: Become a collaborator and help shape the future of the extension
+- **Early Access**: Get early access to new features and beta releases
+- **Direct Communication**: Priority support and direct feedback channel

 ## 📄 License